Mark-MDO47/DuelWithBanjos/code/DuelWithBanjos/README.md

 ![alt text](https://github.com/Mark-MDO47/RubberBandGun/blob/master/PartsInfo/YX5200_MP3player.png "Top view pin arrangement on YX5200 module")

+The music and sounds on the MicroSD card or either purchased by me or recorded/created by me.
+Attributions are present on the MicroSD card.
+The sound files are not included in this repository in respect of the copyright of the owners.

+Currently the music includes
+- Dueling Banjos by Curtis Mcpeake from **Curtis Mcpeake Plays Dueling Banjos & Other Bluegrass Favorites**
+- Several selections from Todd Taylor's **Todd Taylor's Banjo Christmas**

 ### LICENSE for DFRobot code
 [Top](#duel-with-banjos "Top")<br>
 The DFRobot code (see https://www.dfrobot.com/) is not under the Apache License 2.0<br>